WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Execute the instruction (BLOCK t? instr_2*).

 Step_pure/label
+1. Assert: Due to validation, a value is on the top of the stack.
-1. Pop all values val* from the top of the stack.
+2. Pop all values val* from the top of the stack.
-2. Assert: Due to validation, a label is now on the top of the stack.
+3. Assert: Due to validation, the first non-value entry of the stack is a LABEL_.
-3. Pop the current label from the stack.
+4. Pop the current LABEL_ context from the stack.
-4. Push the values val* to the stack.
+5. Push the values val* to the stack.

 Step_pure/br n_u0
-1. Pop all values val* from the top of the stack.
-2. Assert: Due to validation, the top of the stack is a LABEL_.
+1. Assert: Due to validation, the first non-value entry of the stack is a LABEL_.
-3. Push the values val* to the stack.
-4. Let L be the current label.
-5. Let n be the arity of L.
-6. Let instr'* be the continuation of L.
+2. Let (LABEL_ n { instr'* }) be the current LABEL_ context.
-7. If (n_u0 is 0), then:
+3. If (n_u0 is 0), then:
   a.
 Assert: Due to validation, there are at least n values on the top of the stack.
   b.
 Pop the values val^n from the stack.
   c.
 Pop all values val'* from the top of the stack.
   d.
-Pop the current label from the stack.
+Pop the current LABEL_ context from the stack.
   e.
 Push the values val^n to the stack.
   f.
 Execute the instruction instr'*.
-8. Else:
+4. Else:
   a.
 Pop all values val* from the top of the stack.
   b.
 If (n_u0 ≥ 1), then:
     1) Let l be (n_u0 - 1).
-    2) Pop the current label from the stack.
+    2) Pop the current LABEL_ context from the stack.
     3) Push the values val* to the stack.
     4) Execute the instruction (BR l).